dbatbold/beep/README.md

 Natural Voices
 ==============

-Beep uses computer generated voices, if no voice files exist.
+Beep uses computer generated voices if no voice files exist.
 A voice file is a ZIP file that contains sound samples of all notes that the music instrument can play.
 By downloading and placing voice files in specific locations can improve music sound quality.